tokuno-telework/leaning_php/README.md

 # leaning_php
-in order to learn to be good at coding in PHP.
+in order to be good at coding in PHP.